 If you are traveling with kids, or even have a cursory interest in the space program, a visit should be on your list of things to do while in Port Canaveral.
 This is especially true if you flew in a day or two early, which is always a smart thing to do when it comes to making sure you don’t encounter travel-related problems!

-Much more than a museum, must-see attractions include the Rocket Garden, the Space Shuttle Atlantis, Astronaut Encounter (where visitors can meet and listen to an actual astronaut) and the Kennedy Space Center bus tour.
-When you have a few hours or a full day to kill, this is a great way to do it.
+The Space Center is much more than a museum.
+Its must-see attractions include the Rocket Garden, the Space Shuttle Atlantis, Astronaut Encounter (where visitors can meet and listen to an actual astronaut), and the Kennedy Space Center bus tour.
+Whether you have a few hours or a full day to kill, this is a great way to do it.

 While tipping is not a requirement, the luggage porters work hard to make sure all the suitcases make it onto the ship and are loaded correctly.
 Additionally, working in the hot Florida sun can be a tiring and challenging position, so giving them even a small gratuity is a nice way of acknowledging the incredibly hard work they do.

 And while strictly my experience, I will say this: I always tip the porters, and I’ve never had a piece of luggage go missing or be damaged.
 Coincidence?
 Maybe, but I’m not about to take a chance on breaking that streak!